 Even with the support of friends and family, an unplanned pregnancy can be a difficult life event to process.
 How do you find someone who knows what you are going through and can help you make a decision?

-Many women in your position benefit from the help of a counselor or support group, most of which are available at no cost to you.
-If you are thinking about seeing a counselor or joining a support group, read on to find more information on what to do.
+Fortunately, you can turn to pregnancy counseling as a solution.
+Many women in your position benefit from the help of a pregnancy counselor or support group, most of which are available at no cost to you.
+If you are thinking about seeing a counselor or joining an unplanned pregnancy support group, read on to find more information on what to do.

 Should I Find a Counselor?

-Whether you need help in making a decision or simply someone to listen to, the right counselor or therapist will be able to understand your situation in ways that others may not.
+Whether you need help in making a decision or simply want to find someone to listen, the right pregnancy counselor or therapist will be able to understand your situation in ways that others may not.

-You may want to speak to a counselor if you:
+You may wish to obtain pregnancy counseling if you:

 - are unsure of how to make a decision about your pregnancy